Welcome to the gnarly side of Nanaimo, where mountain bikers come to play.

 Doumont Trails

-Grab some big air on the jumps of Doumont Road—picture 10 feet drops and 100 foot stretches—or race down the singletrack past a blur of trees, pushing yourself as fast as you can on the black diamond runs, or take a casual cross-country ride and enjoy the view, the conversation, and the camaraderie.
-Plenty of spots for big-thrill students, and with good bailouts in case you have second thoughts.
+Grab some big air on the jumps of Doumont Road—picture 10 feet drops and 100 foot stretches—or race down the singletrack past a blur of trees, pushing yourself as fast as you can on the black diamond runs.
+Alternatively, take a casual cross-country ride and enjoy the view, the conversation and the camaraderie.
+There’s plenty of spots for big-thrill seekers with good bailouts in case you have second thoughts.

 Riders call it one of the nicest Vancouver Island mountain bike trail networks, with fantastic tracks to explore over a weekend and something new every time you come back.
 Grab a map at a bike shop and plan for an afternoon, a day, or a week on the Doumont Trails in Nanaimo’s wacky wilderness playground.